 A good application monitoring solution provides many direct and indirect benefits.

-- Positive impact on your bottom line, including increased profits and gross margins
+Seamless application monitoring leads to a positive impact on your bottom line, including increased profits and gross margins.

 Who uses application performance monitoring?